frePPLe/frepple/doc/erp-integration/openbravo-connector.rst

-  * Synchronizes the frePPLe database with items, locations, bill of materials, routings, resources, sales orders, customers, inventory, production orders, purchase orders from Openbravo.
+  * Synchronizes the frePPLe database with items, locations, bill of materials, routings, resources, sales orders, customers, inventory, production orders, purchase orders from Openbravo/Etendo.

-  * Uploads new production requirements, purchase requisitions and expected delivery date of sales orders from frePPLe to Openbravo.
+  * Uploads new production requirements, purchase requisitions and expected delivery date of sales orders from frePPLe to Openbravo/Etendo.

-* Uses the standard web services API to access Openbravo.
+* Uses the standard web services API to access Openbravo/Etendo.
-  No changes are required on Openbravo side.
+  No changes are required on Openbravo/Etendo side.

 * For optimal performance the connector allows net-change download.
-Only the objects that have been created or changed in Openbravo within a certain time frame are extracted.
+Only the objects that have been created or changed in Openbravo/Etendo within a certain time frame are extracted.

 * You can still maintain additional data in the frePPLe user interface.
 I.e.
-  Openbravo doesn't need to be the only source of data for your frePPLe model.
+  Openbravo/Etendo doesn't need to be the only source of data for your frePPLe model.

 * | Easy to customize.
-  | The connector uses the standard Openbravo web services (see
+  | The connector uses the standard Openbravo/Etendo web services (see
     http://wiki.openbravo.com/wiki/XML_REST_Web_Services ) to read and write
     data.
   | Coded in Python, the connector can easily be updated to match the
-    customizations done in your Openbravo deployment.
+    customizations done in your Openbravo/Etendo deployment.

 * | The connector has been validated with Openbravo 16Q3.3.
   | For integration of work requirements the Advanced Warehousing Operations
     (see http://wiki.openbravo.com/wiki/Modules:Advanced_Warehouse_Operations )
     is recommended, as it provides an additional web service that provides